-In the Setup screen 260 of FIG. 40, the user can navigate to the Lockout Code category 265 and set a new lockout 10 and sets an appropriate flag to indicate the program has been code using the appropriate navigation and selection keys on the remote controller 40.
+In the Setup screen 260 of FIG. 40, the user can navigate to the Lockout Code category 265 and set a new lockout code using the appropriate navigation and selection keys on the remote controller 40.
 A suitable menu for inputting the lockout code is shown in FIG. 40A.
-Once enabled, the lockout code must be used to set or modify locks, to view a previously locked program, or to clear or change the lockout 15 cursor and then depressing the lockout key 45A on the code.
+Once enabled, the lockout code must be used to set or modify locks, to view a previously locked program, or to clear or change the lockout code.
 The memory location of the stored lockout code also should be remotely accessible, such as by the local cable company, in case the user forgets the lockout code and it must be erased.

-Once the lockout code is entered and the Lockout screen 20 250 of FIG. 39 is displayed, navigation within the screen is controlled by the direction keys 43A and 43B on the remote controller 40.
+Once the lockout code is entered and the Lockout screen 250 of FIG. 39 is displayed, navigation within the screen is controlled by the direction keys 43A and 43B on the remote controller 40.
 Using the up and down direction keys 43A to move the selection cursor, either the Movie Rating 251, Parental Guidance 252, Channel 253, Locked Program 254 or Lockout Code 255 category can be selected.
 The left and right direction keys 43B are then used to navigate inside the selected category.

-Clearing a previously set lockout code is accomplished by moving the selection cursor to the "Clear" entry 256 in the 30 Lockout Code category 255 and depressing the enter key 44 on the remote controller 40.
-This causes the microcontroller to clear the lockout code stored in memory, as well as all locks previously set by the user.
-To change the current lockout code, the user navigates to the "Change" entry 257 35 in the Lockout Code category 255 and depresses the enter key 44 on the remote controller 40.
+Clearing a previously set lockout code is accomplished by moving the selection cursor to the "Clear" entry 256 in the Lockout Code category 255 and depressing the enter key 44 on the remote controller 40.
+This causes the microcontroller to clear the lockout code stored in memory-, as well as all locks previously set by the user.
+To change the current lockout code, the user navigates to the "Change" entry 257 in the Lockout Code category 255 and depresses the enter key 44 on the remote controller 40.
 The user is then prompted to enter a new lockout code, which is subsequently stored in memory by the microcontroller.

-To set a lock in either the Movie Rating 251 or Parental 40 Guidance 252 category, the user navigates to the selected entry in FIG. 39 by manipulating the selection cursor using the direction keys 43A and 43B on the remote controller 40, and then depresses a lockout key on the remote controller, controller will appropriately modify the display to indicate that a lock has been set, for example, by changing the color of the text or the background in the selected entry window, or by displaying an appropriate icon next to the text in the selected entry window.
+To set a lock in either the Movie Rating 251 or Parental Guidance 252 category, the user navigates to the selected entry in FIG. 39 by manipulating the selection cursor using the direction keys 43A and 43B on the remote controller 40, and then depresses a lockout key on the remote controller, such as the padlock key 45A shown in FIG. 4.
+The microcontroller will appropriately modify the display to indicate that a lock has been set, for example, by changing the color of the text or the background in the selected entry window, or by displaying an appropriate icon next to the text in the selected entry window.
 In FIG. 39, a padlock icon 258 appears in the window of the "PG" entry in the Movie Rating category 251.
 Toggling the lockout key while the selection cursor is positioned on a selected entry will alternately enable and disable the lockout function for that entry.

-Similarly, to set a lock for a particular channel, the user 55 selects the channel using the selection cursor and then depresses the lockout key.
+Similarly, to set a lock for a particular channel, the user selects the channel using the selection cursor and then depresses the lockout key.
 In FIG. 39, the channel "4 KCNC" entry in the Channel category 253 has been locked, which is indicated by the inverse video and padlock icon appearing in the window.